apollographql/apollo-client/docs/source/caching/cache-configuration.md

 });
 ```

 If this edge case seems obscure, you should probably steer clear of implementing your own `keyFields` functions, and instead stick to passing an array of strings for `keyFields`, so that you never have to worry about subtle bugs like these.
-As a general rule, the `typePolicies` API allows you to configure normalization behavior in one place, when you first create your cache, and does not require you to write your queries differently by aliasing fields (or not) or using directives.
+As a general rule, the `typePolicies` API allows you to configure normalization behavior in one place, when you first create your cache, and does not require you to write your queries differently by aliasing fields or using directives.

 #### Disabling normalization for specific `__typename`s

-As you might have noticed above, it's possible to return `null` from the `keyFields` function to disable normalization for a given `__typename`.
-Alternatively, you can simply provide `keyFields: false` to disable normalization.
+As you might have noticed above, it's possible to return `null` from the `keyFields` function to disable normalization for a given object.
+Alternatively, you can disable normalization for all objects with a certain `__typename` by assigning it a `TypePolicy` with `keyFields: false`.

 Objects that are not normalized will be embedded as ordinary objects within their parent objects in the cache, instead of being hoisted by ID to the top level of the normalized cache.
+Unlike `apollo-cache-inmemory`, the Apollo Client 3.0 cache never generates fake identifiers for unidentified objects.

 Disabling normalization may make sense for transient data such as metrics that are identified by timestamp, and will never receive updates, though they may eventually be replaced by more recent data.